Update: Apr 16, 2026

 task_id (number) the task for which the result is being checked.Response object:

-status (string) either processing, error or successerror (string) optional, present only if status="error".
-Describes the issue which caused the request to fail.data (object) optional, present only if status="success".
-Contains the response payload.
-The object contents is depended on the end-point which was handled the task.
+status (string) either processing, error or successdata (object) optional, present when status is error or success.
+For errors, contains an error field describing the issue.
+For successes, contains the response payload.
+The object contents depend on the end-point which handled the task.
 See the different response objects in the end-point descriptions later.If the request is invalid, the end-point will respond with an appropriate HTTP status code (500, 429, 404, 403, 401 or 400).
 The response body might contain optional information, but no status is provided.

 The mac for this request should be computed from the string <task_id><created><key_id><ssk>